Bypass Cloudflare Anti-scraping with Cyotek WebCopy + Fiddler

 Download Fiddler Web Debugging Tool for Free by Telerik

-In order for the crawler to work properly, we need to manually decode Cloudflare’s verification code and record the cookies returned by the server.
+In order for the crawler to work normally, we need to manually solve the verification code of Cloudflare and record the cookie returned by the server.

-First visit the page with a browser (< gt r = “5”/>) and follow the prompts to operate hCaptcha.
-The characteristic of Cloudflare’s verification code is that there are relatively few categories, and the more common ones are umbrellas, planes, boats, and bicycles, but many pictures are very strange shooting angles and some subjects (for example, a picture only has the wheel of a bicycle).
-However, the form of the verification code is relatively simple compared to Google.
+First visit the page with a browser (https://b4ckdoorarchive.club/HELL-ARCHIVE ), follow the prompts to operate hCaptcha.
+The characteristic of Cloudflare’s verification code is that there are relatively few categories, and the more common ones are umbrellas, airplanes, boats, and bicycles.
+However, many pictures are taken from very strange angles and some of the subjects (for example, one picture only has the wheel of a bicycle).
+However, compared to the form of Google verification code, it is relatively simple.

-After the verification is successful, enter the page, open the browser developer tools, refresh the page, in the “Network” tab, click a network request and copy the cookie value and User-Agent value for later use.
-Our step is OK.
+After the verification is successful, enter the page, open the browser developer tools, refresh the page, and in the “Network” tab, click a network request and copy the Cookie value and User-Agent value for future use.
+This step is OK for us.

-Be sure to master this step.
-We may repeat the operation 3~ 4 times during the whole website crawling process.
-Don’t close this page and the developer tools window for now, save it for later use.
+You must be proficient in this step.
+We may repeat the operation 3 to 4 times during the entire website crawling process.
+Don’t close this page and the developer tools window, save them for later use.

 First create a new project in WebCopy, it’s not difficult, just follow the new wizard all the way to the next step.

 There are two points to note.
-First, click < gt r = “8”/> in the menu bar to enter the project options.
+First, click on the menu bar

-- In the User Agent settings, set the UA of the crawler to be the same as the browser.
-Find your own UA in any webmaster tool online or in the browser developer tool.** This step is important ** because CloudFlare verifies the availability of cookies through UA.
+- In the User Agent settings, set the UA of the crawler to be the same as that of the browser.
+You can find your own UA in any webmaster tool on the Internet or in the browser developer tools.** this step is very important ** , because CloudFlare verifies the availability of cookies via UA.

 We need to use Fiddler to modify the content of the request sent by WebCopy to achieve two functions:

-- Insert the cookie we obtained in the first step before the request is sent.
+- Before the request is sent, insert the cookie we obtained in the first step.

-- Before returning the result, determine whether Cloudflare has returned any error information, and if so, trigger a breakpoint to manually intervene.
+- Before returning the result, check whether Cloudflare returns any error message, and if so, trigger a breakpoint to manually intervene.

-Flip down further, in the < gt r = “18”/> method, determine whether the HTTP status code is 503, if it matches, set a special field [^ fbreak], Fiddler will hit a breakpoint when he sees this field, A prompt pops up (implementing function 2), we will explain in the next section how to modify the content of the returned data.
+OnBeforeResponse In the method, judge whether the HTTP status code is 503, if it matches, set a special field 6, Fiddler will hit a breakpoint when seeing this field, and jump out a prompt (realize function 2), we will be in the next section Explain how to modify the content of the returned data.

 Run and monitor crawler status

-Let the progress bar go, let’s not worry.
-According to the author’s experience, Cloudflare’s cookies will expire when the progress bar has gone about a quarter of the way.
-At this time, we need to re-acquire a new cookie.
-Be sure to follow up in time, otherwise WebCopy’s request will time out and it will request the next resource by itself.
+Let the progress bar go, let’s not rush.
+According to the author’s experience, when the progress bar is about a quarter away, Cloudflare’s cookies will become invalid.
+At this time, we need to get a new cookie again.
+Be sure to follow up and deal with it in time, otherwise the WebCopy request will time out, and it will request the next resource by itself.

-When the cookie expires, Fiddler encounters a 503 return value, which will trigger a breakpoint and pop up a notification similar to the figure below.
+When the cookie expires, Fiddler will trigger a breakpoint when it encounters a 503 return value, and a notification similar to the one shown below will pop up.

-The content of the request reporting an error is as follows.
-At this time, the request reporting an error has been blocked by Fiddler, and WebCopy is blocked, and it has not yet known that the request is reporting an error.
-We changed it and WebCopy will never know what happened.
+The error request content is as follows.
+At this time, the error request has been blocked by Fiddler, and WebCopy is in a blocked state, and it has not yet known that the request has reported an error.
+We changed that, and WebCopy would never know what ever happened.

-We return to the browser window opened in the second step, F5 refreshes the web page, and Cloudflare will let us complete hCaptcha again.
-Complete the verification code according to the prompts, then repeat the operation in the second step, fill in the updated cookie into the variable we defined earlier in FiddlerScript, click
+We return to the browser window opened in the second step, press F5 to refresh the web page, and Cloudflare will let us complete the hCaptcha again.
+Complete the verification code according to the prompt, then repeat the second step, fill the updated Cookie into the variable we defined earlier in FiddlerScript, click

 Note that the previous intercepted request is still blocked at this time.
 The icon of the truncated request in the list on the left side of the session is shown in the figure below.
-We select and press R to replay the just intercepted request.
-If the cookie is ok, the replayed request returns a normal status code of 200.
-We need to replace this normally returned data with the just truncated request.
+We select and press R to replay the request that was just intercepted.
+If there is no problem with the cookie, the status code returned by the replayed request is normal 200.
+We need to replace this normally returned data with the request that was just truncated.

-Select the normally returned request session, in the right window, click through the following methods, you can get the entire original HTTP data in the Raw tag, copy all the content, and then select the request that was just intercepted, and paste all the content.
+Select the request session returned normally, and in the right window, click the following method to get the entire original HTTP data in the Raw tab, copy all the content, then select the request that was just intercepted, and paste all the content.

 After the operation is completed, click the green button to release, and WebCopy will receive a normal return data.

-When the progress bars are all gone, WebCopy will summarize the returned results and list all errors encountered by the crawler.
-Among them, HTTP 500 has been verified that it is a problem with server configuration, and browser access cannot be downloaded either.
-The following timeouts are that WebCopy timed out due to slow hands when the author took a screenshot of this article.
-Of course, right-click the browser to open, and the missing individual files can also be easily downloaded.
+When the progress bar is finished, WebCopy will summarize the returned results and list all errors encountered by the crawler.
+Among them, the HTTP 500 has been verified, which is a problem with the server configuration, and the browser access cannot be downloaded.
+The following timeouts are caused by the slow hand of the author when taking screenshots for this article, which caused WebCopy to timeout.
+Of course, if you right-click the browser to open, the missing individual files can also be easily downloaded.

-At this point, our crawling work is complete.
+At this point, our reptile work is complete.

-3.66GB, running time 55 minutes.
-It’s not that I didn’t write any code at all, but we also saw that there is absolutely no need to write a lot of code.
-If you give me two options,
+3.66GB with a runtime of 55 minutes.
+It’s not that there is no code at all, but we have also seen that there is absolutely no need to write a lot of code.
+If I’m given two options,

-Then I definitely choose the latter!
-The single thread is a little slow, and Bilibili will pass after a while.
-How can it be better than coding to lose hair?
+Then I will definitely choose the latter!
+The single thread is a bit slow, and after a while, station B will pass, why is it better than coding to lose hair?

-I just love GUIs, I just don’t like writing code!
-The click of the mouse is productivity!
+I just love GUIs, I just hate writing code!
+A click of the mouse is productivity!